hoyishian/footballwebscraper/README.md

 ### Outfield Players

 Outfield players have 4 set of statistics.
-They are explained in the Appendix section of this ReadMe Document.
+They are explained in the Appendix section of this [Readme Document](#appendix).

 ## Step 2: